Azure/draft-classic/docs/install.md

 Once you've completed the above steps, you're ready to climb aboard and explore the [Getting Started Guide][Getting Started] - you'll soon be sailing!

+## Advanced Setup

+For more advanced users, [advanced setup documentation](install-advanced.md) is also provided for

+- running Draftd in a Kubernetes cluster with RBAC enabled
+- running Tiller/Draftd in a namespace other than kube-system

 [Getting Started]: getting-started.md
 [minikube]: https://github.com/kubernetes/minikube